brollyed/toy-example/DATABASE.md

 - SchoolID int
 - Name varchar(100)

+## Queries

+Write a query that:
-1. Write a query that returns the number of students
+1. Returns the total number of students
+2. Returns each school name and the number of students in that school
+3. Returns each users first name, last name, and the number of session minutes they have logged this week
+4. Returns the number of session minutes on each date of this year